bahamas10/basher/README.md

 #### I want to use a fancy new bash feature that is not guaranteed to be available for bash v3

 The best way to do this is to use feature detection rather than version snooping.
-For instance, if you want to use associate arrays, you can do something like this:
+For instance, if you want to use associative arrays, you can do something like this:

 ``` bash
 if declare -A foo; then